bbauska/UofM-AdvStyling/readme.md

   alt="" />
 <!-- ![](images/image040.webp){width="4.0in" height="2.252564523184602in"} -->

-Let\'s assume we\'re going to set something up to be 0.5em and it\'s
+Let&apos;s assume we&apos;re going to set something up to be 0.5em and it&apos;s
 going to be inside this element in here.
-I\'m going to make up a size and I\'m going to say, it\'s this big.
+I&apos;m going to make up a size and I&apos;m going to say, it&apos;s this big.
 Okay, well, the problem is, if I have another element inside here, the a is going to be only half as big as that a.
-And if I have another a in here, it\'s going to be even smaller.
+And if I have another a in here, it&apos;s going to be even smaller.
 So, when you use and you have things that are nested inside each other, the font can actually get smaller and smaller and smaller.
 And that might not be how you really want it to go.

 If you use rem instead, 0.5rem.
-Instead, it\'s always going to be half the size based on the parent or the root element.
+Instead, it&apos;s always going to be half the size based on the parent or the root element.
 This a is going to be the exact same size and the exact size in here. rem really helped people out when they were doing these kinds of complex sites where you had a